Last updated: 14 April 2025

 When we process an order, we purchase the maximum number of units for the amount shown in your order and credit your portfolio with the number of units bought.

-By 'savings accounts', we mean bank accounts and term deposits issued by New Zealand-registered banks that we make available through the service (such as call accounts and notice saver accounts).
+By 'savings accounts', we mean bank accounts and term deposits issued by New Zealand-registered banks that we make available through the service (such as Smart Saver).
 We can change the savings accounts we make available from time to time.
 We are not a registered bank and do not accept deposits ourselves.

 Interest is calculated on your daily balance and paid monthly in the following calendar month.
 The payment date is specific to the type of savings account used.
 Payment dates, for specific savings accounts, may be viewed in our FAQs.

 The rate of interest for the current day is displayed on our website, however this rate is subject to change at any time without any notice.
-Kernel may provide a different rate than that of the advertised to individual customers based on our sole discretion.
+Kernel may provide a different rate than that advertised to individual customers based on our sole discretion.
 The rate applicable to your savings account is displayed online in your account information.
-Kernel may receive a fee from the custodian for offering savings accounts.
+Kernel may receive a fee from the bank passed through the custodian for offering savings accounts.
 The advertised interest rate is net of this fee.

-When you use savings accounts, you will be bound to these terms.
+When you use savings accounts, you will be bound by these terms and the applicable terms and conditions of the savings account.
 If you transfer money to a savings account, you agree that you've read and understood these terms.
-We'll ask you to confirm this when you make a transfer.

 You can transfer money from your Wallet to a savings account by completing an online order.
 On the order page, we will show you the savings account options you can choose, which could include things like: